 For 2016-17 financial year, we have been given an allocation of £82,640 plus £1,416 remaining from last year giving a total allocation of £84,056.
 The per pupil allocation for secondary schools is £935 per FSM and ‘Ever6’ pupils.
 For ‘Looked after Children’ and eligible adopted children, the allocation is £1,900 per pupil.
 The ‘service child premium’ is set at £300 per pupil.
 In this year’s allocation we do not have any ‘service’ pupils.

-This funding is for each Year 7 pupil who has not achieved at least level 4 in English and/or Maths at Key Stage 2.
+This funding is for each year 7 pupil who has not achieved at least level 4 in English and/or mathematics at Key Stage 2.

 The allocation for 2015-16 was £18,810 including the carry forward from 2014-15.
 Of this allocation £18,763 was spent with £47 carried forward to 2016-17.

-In 2015-16 we used the funding to support 1:2:1 tuition in Maths and English for students in year 7.
+In 2015-16 we used the funding to support 1:2:1 tuition in mathematics and English for students in year 7.

 Year 7 Catch-up Funding and Impact Statement 2015/16